A dilation is a transformation that produces an image that is the same shape as the original, but is a different size.

 So the scale factor is 2.

-The purple shape is a dilation of the black shape.
+The blue shape is a dilation of the black shape.
 What is the scale factor of the dilation?

 Simplify your answer and write it as a proper fraction or as a whole or mixed number.